-This document outlines the procedures and responsibilities to assure proper sanitation of restraint, enrichment and other equipment used in animal studies that cannot be processed through a mechanical cage wash.
-This equipment is used and sanitized by investigators in laboratories and does not include equipment maintained by the Division of Comparative Medicine.
+This document outlines the procedures and responsibilities to assure proper sanitization of restraint, enrichment and other equipment used in animal studies that cannot be processed through a mechanical cage wash.
+This equipment is used and sanitized by investigators in non-centralized areas, laboratories, satellite spaces and does not include equipment maintained by the Division of Comparative Medicine (DCM).